Conn Smythe: Other accomplishments and honours

 The National Hockey League honoured Smythe's contribution to the game by introducing the Conn Smythe Trophy in 1965, to be presented to the Most Valuable Player in the Stanley Cup playoffs.
 After his death, the trophy was renamed the Conn Smythe Memorial Trophy.
 The league also named one of its four divisions, the Smythe Division, after him prior to the 1974–75 season.
 The division existed until league expansion and realignment after the 1992-93 season.

 Smythe Park and Recreation Centre in Toronto is located on the site of his old gravel pit.
 The surrounding neighbourhood is named Rockcliffe-Smythe, partly a sub-division Smythe built for war veterans.
 Smythe made provisions for a portion of the lands of the sub-division to be reserved for the centre.
-A street north of Eglinton Avenue, west of Markham Avenue, is named Conn Smythe Drive in his honour.
+A street north of Eglinton Avenue, west of Markham Road, is named Conn Smythe Drive in his honour.

 His autobiography, Conn Smythe: If You Can't Beat 'Em in the Alley, written with Scott Young, was published posthumously in 1981.
 The title was taken from Smythe's credo, "If you can't beat 'em in the alley, you can't beat 'em on the ice."
 In Smythe's memoir he describes it as the most misunderstood remark he ever made.
 Rather than meaning that his players should go out and bully the opposition, he meant the opposite; that his players should refuse to be bullied by the opposition.

 Conn Smythe was inducted into the Ontario Sports Hall of Fame in 1998.